urho3d/SLikeNet/.github/CONTRIBUTING.md

 As a German company we fall under the German copyright law which is in certain parts quite different from copyright laws in most English speaking countries (like the US).
 Most importantly by German law you as the contributor cannot give away the copyright of your contribution to us - you are and always will be the copyright holder of your contribution.

-Hence, instead of passing on your copyright to us, we ask you to grant SLikeSoft UG (haftungsbeschr‰nkt) a perpetual, non-exclusive, worldwide, no-charge, royalty-free license to use your contribution to incorporate it into our product(s).
+Hence, instead of passing on your copyright to us, we ask you to grant SLikeSoft UG (haftungsbeschr√§nkt) a perpetual, non-exclusive, worldwide, no-charge, royalty-free license to use your contribution to incorporate it into our product(s).
 In non-legal language this means that you allow us to use your contribution:
 - now or in the future without any deadline (i.e. perpetual)
 - but are still allowed to pass along your contribution to others and also grant them a non-exclusive license of the same work as well (i.e. non-exclusive)
 - worldwide and not restricted to a specific area/country (i.e. worldwide)